-Carol Quillen GS ’91 and Mellody Hobson ’91, recipients of this year’s — the James Madison Medal and the Woodrow Wilson Award, respectively — spoke on Saturday, Feb.
+Carol Quillen GS ’91 and Mellody Hobson ’91, recipients of this year’s top alumni awards — the James Madison Medal and the Woodrow Wilson Award, respectively — spoke on Saturday, Feb.
 23 at the University’s annual Alumni Day, drawing an audience of alumni spanning generations.

 Quillen, who serves as President of Davidson College, spoke about the power of education in the humanities in a lecture titled “Sustaining Democracy Through Storytelling.”